Our former pastor, Fr. Martin, would always say, we were generous to the poor around the world and across the street.

 We are all in this together.
 Some are more affected by the Covid-19 pandemic than others.
 There are many ways you can help (if you’re healthy and observing the precautions suggested by the CDC).
 Today, some of your next-door neighbors are self-isolating due to age, auto-immune issues, newborn babies, or just out of caution.
 Consider using the form below to leave on their door and see how you can help!Here To Help Form

-Although public Masses are suspended at this time, Nativity is still open and needs your support.
+Although public Masses are limited and many continue to worship at home during this time, Nativity is still open and needs your support.
 Thank you to those that are continuing to financially support Nativity, we are so thankful.
 We humbly ask for the continued financial support of all our parishioners.
 You can either mail us your envelopes or signup to donate online!
 We understand that this may be a difficult time for many of our families, please know that you are in our prayers.Signup for Online Donations